Brent Standefer, Jr.

 - Advised numerous clients on matters relating to FDIC-assisted acquisitions of failed financial institutions and acquisitions of financial institutions under Section 363 of the Bankruptcy Code.

-- Advised numerous clients on all aspects of examination issues and negotiating regulatory enforcement actions with bank regulatory agencies.
+- Advised numerous clients on all aspects of regulatory compliance and examination issues and negotiating enforcement actions with bank regulatory agencies.

 - Member, State Bar of Texas